Samaz646/windows-bruteforce-blocker/README.md

 ## Overview
 This script monitors failed RDP login attempts in the Windows Security Event Log and automatically blocks offending IP addresses using Windows Firewall.

-It is intended for Windows systems where repeated failed login attempts should trigger an automated response.
+It is designed for Windows systems where repeated failed login attempts should trigger an automated response.

 ---

 ## Features

-- Detects failed RDP login attempts from the Windows Security log
+- Detects failed login attempts (Event ID 4625)
-- Counts repeated failures within a defined time window
-- Blocks offending IPs via Windows Firewall
+- Time-based threshold detection
-- Avoids duplicate firewall rules for already blocked IPs
+- Automatic firewall blocking
-- Logs all actions to rotating log files
+- Simple IP whitelist support
+- Logging with daily rotation
-- Stores simple quarantine records for blocked IPs
+- Quarantine logging for blocked IPs
 - Optional Telegram notifications

 ---

 ## How It Works

-The script reads recent Windows Security events and looks for failed login events (`Event ID 4625`).
+The script reads recent Security Event Log entries and counts failed login attempts per IP.

-If an IP address exceeds the configured threshold within the defined time window, the script:
+If an IP exceeds the configured threshold within a time window:

+1. It checks if the IP is whitelisted
-1. checks whether the IP is already blocked
+2. It checks if the IP is already blocked
-2. creates a Windows Firewall block rule
+3. It creates a firewall rule to block the IP
-3. writes a quarantine log entry
+4. It logs the action
-4. optionally sends a Telegram notification
+5. Optionally sends a Telegram notification

 ---